 1.2 If runners-up are designated, they will receive letters of “honorable mention,” signed by the ASIS&T President, but shall not share in the award.

 1.3 Travel reimbursements will be made 4-6 weeks after receipts are submitted to HQ.

 2.1 The purpose of this award is to encourage student research and writing in the field of information science.

 3.1 Any student in a Masters degree-granting institution can submit a paper.
 Doctoral theses are not eligible.

 3.2 Papers submitted must fall into the scope of JASIST and must be endorsed by a faculty sponsor for submission to the contest.

 3.3 Papers submitted should be original manuscripts (not previously published) and should not be submitted to other publications or groups while they are being considered by the Jury.

-4.1 The Best Student Research Award is sponsored by the Society-at-Large and is administered the Information Science Education Committee.
+4.1 The Best Student Research Award is sponsored by the Association-at-Large and is administered the Information Science Education Committee.

 5.1 Nominations shall be submitted electronically by June 15.